rafasaurus/brushless-gimbal/README.md

 microsoft excel or other software.
 See function.c file.
 The code also uses PID controller for regulation of each axis speed.

+This project is made by using Atmel Studio IDE, you can use it for your convenience.

 This code is under [MIT OPEN SOURCE LICENSE](/LICENSE)